It’s Bigger than the River: Stewards of the Watershed

 …exploring the forests, fields, streams and seeps all over the Tuckasegee watershed with my father.
 My family, and others who lived near hunted, fished, foraged, and farmed in the Cullowhee Valley.
 At that time, the streams supported plentiful native fishes, the forests small game(there was few deer or black bear), the numerous fields & primary succession areas supported large populations of quail, and rabbit.
 My interest in all things natural led me to a lifelong interest in biology, chemistry, and ecology.

 I joined the Watershed Association in 2008, and thus began years of water quality monitoring, biological surveys, macroinvertebrate sampling, and observing the human impact on our forests, waterways and aquatic organisms.
-In 2014(15?), I joined WATR’s board of directors and was hired as Executive Director in 2018.
-I am currently employed by the Watershed Association as Science Programs Coordinator.
+In 2014(15?), I joined WATR’s board of directors and served as Executive Director from 2018-2024.
+I support the Watershed Association as the Science Programs Coordinator and Senior Advisor.
 I enjoy hiking, fishing, paddling, camping, and studying the incredible diversity of life found on these excursions.

 Our WATR Board Members